Memory Efficient Neural Processes via Constant Memory Attention Block: Appendix: Additional Experiments and Analyses

 If $|| X || < \delta$, then the agent is within the low reward section.
 If the agent pulls arm $1$, then the agent receives a reward of $r \sim \mathcal{N}(1.2, 0.012)$.
 Otherwise, if the agent pulls a different arm, then it receives a reward $r \sim \mathcal{N}(1.0, 0.012)$.
 Consequently, if $||X|| \geq \delta$, then the agent is within one of the four high-reward sections.
 If the agent is within a high reward region and selects the corresponding arm to the region, then the agent receives a large reward of $N \sim \mathcal{N}(50.0, 0.012)$.
 Alternatively, pulling arm $1$ will reward the agent with a small reward of $r \sim \mathcal{N}(1.2, 0.012)$.
 Pulling any of the other $3$ arms rewards the agent with an even smaller reward of $r \sim \mathcal{N}(1.0, 0.012)$.

 During each training iteration, $B=8$ problems are sampled.
-Each problem is defined by $\{\delta_i\}_{i=1}^{B}$ which are sampled according to a uniform distribution $\delta \sim \mathcal{U}(0, 1)$. $N=512$ points are sampled as context datapoints and $M=50$ points are sampled for evaluation.
-Each datapoint comprises of a tuple $(X, r)$ where $X$ is the coordinate and $r$ is the reward values for the $5$ arms.
-The objective of the model during training is to predict the reward values for the $5$ arms given the coordinates (context datapoints).
+Each problem is defined by $\{\delta_i\}_{i=1}^{B}$ which are sampled according to a uniform distribution $\delta \sim \mathcal{U}(0, 1)$. $N=512$ points are sampled as context data points and $M=50$ points are sampled for evaluation.
+Each data point comprises of a tuple $(X, r)$ where $X$ is the coordinate and $r$ is the reward values for the $5$ arms.
+The objective of the model during training is to predict the reward values for the $5$ arms given the coordinates (context data points).

 During the evaluation, the model is run for $2000$ steps.
-At each step, the agent selects the arm which maximises its UCB (Upper-Confidence Bound).
+At each step, the agent selects the arm which maximizes its UCB (Upper-Confidence Bound).
 After which, the agent receives the reward value corresponding to the arm.
-The performance of the agent is measured by the cumulative regret.
+The performance of the agent is measured by cumulative regret.
 For comparison, we evaluate the modes with varying $\delta$ values and report the mean and standard deviation for $50$ seeds.

-\textbf{Results.} In Table \ref{appendix:table:cmab}, we compare CMANPs with other NP baselines, including the recent state-of-the-art methods TNP-D, EQTNP, and LBANP.
+\textbf{Results.} In Table \ref{appendix:table:cmab}, we compare CMANPs with other NP baselines.
 We see that CMANP achieves competitive performance with state-of-the-art for $\delta \in \{0.7, 0.9, 0.95\}$.
-However, the performance degrades as $\delta$ reaches extreme values close to the limit such as $0.99$ and $0.995$ -- settings that are at the edge of the training distribution.
+However, the performance degrades as $\delta$ reaches extreme values close to the limit such as $0.99$ and $0.995$ -- settings that are at the extremities of the training distribution.